eramons/techblog/content/post/build_coreboot.md

 fi
 ```

-_NOTE: Since I relied on their script, files and sources,  I do not check the hashes on the script although it should be done._

 ## 2. Configure and build coreboot

 Copy the .config file from purism's coreboot-files.
 Run make menuconfig and save in order to update the configuration including all settings not included in the config.